 It is ok to use words that children can easily understand, but you also want to use your normal vocabulary when you speak around your child.
 One way I accomplish this is to tell my daughter in a way that she understands and then say “another way to say that is…”

 Children are incredibly observant.
 They are like little sponges.
 They are listening to what you say, even when you think they aren’t.
-So, I challenge parents everywhere (including myself) to make those words count!
+So, parents can make an intentional effort to make those words count.

 Hart, B. & Risley, T.R., (2003).
 The early catastrophe: The 30 million word gap by age 3.
 American Educator, 4-9.